Dolores, Uruguay

 Dolores is a city in the Soriano Department of western Uruguay.

 Geography

 The city is located in the west part of the Soriano's department, on the left banks of San Salvador River, about 20 km before it discharges into the Uruguay River.
 It is almost entirely surrounded by the populated rural area known as Chacras de Dolores.
 It has a natural port and is connected with the rest of the country by Routes 21 and 96.

 History

 It was founded in September 1801.
 It had acquired the status of "Villa" (town) before the Independence of Uruguay under the name "San Salvador".
 On 26 November 1923, its status was elevated to "Ciudad" (city) by the Act of Ley Nº 7.652.

 2016 tornado

-On April 15, 2016, a major tornado struck Dolores, killing four people and injuring 200 more.
+On April 15, 2016, a major F3 tornado struck Dolores, killing four people and injuring more than 200 people.

+Before that, one struck in 1985, and another in 2012, both of them intense.

 Population

 In 2011, Dolores had a population of 17,174.
 Together with the surrounding rural inhabitants of Chacras de Dolores, they form a population centre of more than 19,000.